-However, it's not always simple to distinguish between serious chest pain, which can indicate trouble with your heart.
-If you're in doubt about the source of the chest pain you get after pullups, you should contact your physician immediately.
+However, it's not always simple to distinguish between less and more serious chest pain, which can indicate trouble with your heart.
+If you're in doubt about the source of the chest pain you get after pull-ups, you should contact your physician immediately.

-To treat your muscle strain, lay off the pullups for a few days to allow your chest muscle to heal.
+To treat your muscle pain strain according to Mayo Clinic, lay off the pull-ups for a few days to allow your chest muscle to heal.
 In addition, you can treat the pain with ice or heat, along with an over-the-counter pain killer such as acetaminophen.

-Two different conditions, costochondritis and Tietze syndrome, can cause chest pain after pullups, according to Columbia University.
+Two different conditions, costochondritis and Tietze syndrome, can cause chest pain after pullups, according to Mayo Clinic.
 Costochondritis involves inflammation in the cartilage that connects your rib cage to your sternum.
 It causes a dull ache, along with sharp pains that can occur with sudden movements or even a minor shift in position.

 Unless you've experienced the exact same pain before and know what it feels like, it can be difficult or impossible to distinguish between any of these conditions, including muscle strain and joint inflammation.

-In fact, it's not unusual for someone who hasn't exercised in a long time to experience the first twinges of angina -- or even a heart attack -- during strenuous exercise.
+In fact, it's not unusual for someone who hasn't exercised in a long time to experience the first twinges of angina — or even a heart attack — during strenuous exercise.
 Physicians use a series of medical tests to distinguish between the various types of chest pain and to determine if a person needs immediate medical care for a heart problem.